Iris Sawfly - Rhadinoceraea micans

 The larvae feed on members of the iris family, but only on plants growing in damp conditions or near to water.
 They eat strips from the edge of the leaves.

-Seems to be widespread in the southern half of Britain, but less well recorded further north.
+Common and widespread in the southern half of Britain, but there are fewer records further north.

 Status in Leicestershire and Rutland not known due to lack of records.